awesomephant/blog/notes/2020-12-01-herschey-fonts.md

 It was attached to a line printer, which would print onto these long continuous sheets of paper: A General Dynamics S-C 4020.

-{% include embed.liquid, src: "https://www.youtube-nocookie.com/embed/tb-IaGFLz0w", format: 56.25%}
+{% include "embed.liquid", src: "https://www.youtube-nocookie.com/embed/tb-IaGFLz0w", format: 56.25%}

 [General Dynamics: The Mark of Man (1963)](https://www.youtube.com/watch?v=tb-IaGFLz0w)